annakirkpatrick/git-resources/setting_up_updates_repo.md

 ```
 You can delete this line using the arrow keys to move your cursor and the backspace or delete keys to delete characters.
 Replace this line with a description of this repository.
-You may borrow mine, if you want.
+You may borrow mine, if you want:
 ```
 This repository stores [your name]'s weekly research progress reports.
 Each directory is dated yyyy-mm-dd with the anticipated meeting date.